 SPATIAL HORROR OF CARTER’S “ERL-KING”

-Writers use a variety of tricks to produce discomfort in the reader and no writer I’ve ever seen has a larger toolbox than Angela Carter.
+Writers use a variety of tricks to discomfit the reader and Angela Carter has a massive toolbox.
 Her stories are full of spatial horror.
 She is constantly working to disorient.
-What’s in her toolbox?
+So, what’s in her toolbox?

 MISE EN ABYME